RishaanJ/RishaanJ/README.md

-# 👨🏽‍💻 Rishaan Jain
+# 👨🏽‍💻 Rishaan J

 **`🪄 Digital Sorcerer`**

 Hi there!
-My name is Rishaan Jain and I am a 12-year-old boy located in the San Fransisco Bay Area.
+My name is Rishaan J and I am a boy located in the San Fransisco Bay Area.
 I absolutely love anything related to software engineering, engineering, and math.
 I find these subjects to be incredibly interesting and I'm always looking for ways to learn more about them.

 ---